 While recognizing change and modernization, Bujinkan training remains firmly rooted in the past.
-Rather than attempt to make old techniques into new, we learn form the old and seek the universal and lasting truths which have stood the test of time within the traditions which have been passed down.
+Rather than attempt to make old techniques into new, we learn from the old and seek the universal and lasting truths which have stood the test of time within the traditions which have been passed down.
 Alone, it doesn’t make Bujinkan better, only closer to the original warrior traditions.

 The nine traditions of the Bujinkan are:

 - Togakure-ryu Ninpo

 - Gyokko-ryu Koshijutsu

 - Koto-ryu Koppojutsu